Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Etheric Cup:

-• In some traditions, the ritual dagger is considered a symbolic representation of the etheric cup.
+• In some traditions, the ceremonial dagger is considered a symbolic representation of the etheric cup.
 It can be used to symbolize the cutting of the fruit of life or to collect energy during ritual.

 Consecration of Objects: